-- 1 Shut down the computer and disconnect all peripheral devices. - 2 Unplug the computer and remove the battery pack. - 3 Wait about an hour until the computer cools down. - 4 Unscrew two screws (indicated by the arrows below) on the bottom of the computer and remove the memory module compartment cover.
+- 1 Shut down the computer and disconnect all peripheral devices. - 2 Wait about an hour until the computer cools down. - 3 Unscrew the two screws (1), slide the bottom cover in the direction of the arrow (2), and remove the cover.